mesonbuild/meson/docs/markdown/IDE-integration.md

     "is_parallel": true / false,
     "protocol": "exitcode" / "tap",
     "cmd": ["command", "to", "run"],
+    "depends": ["target1-id", "target2-id"],
     "env": {
         "VARIABLE1": "value 1",
         "VARIABLE2": "value 2"
     }
 }
 ```

+The `depends` entry *(since 0.56.0)* contains target ids; they can be
+looked up in the targets introspection data.
+The executable
+pointed to by `cmd` is also included in the entry, as are any
+arguments to the test that are build products.

 ## Build system files